How to CC in Gmail

 Ready to transform how you work in Gmail?

 Teams love Keeping because you can collaborate on a shared inbox without ever leaving Gmail.
-It's not magic, but it is magical.
+It's not magic, but it feels magical.

 When you include someone in the CC field of an email, you are essentially sending them a copy of the email that you’re sending to the primary recipient.